What's Covered in a Life Insurance Policy for Suicide?

 Depending on when the life insurance policy was purchased, life insurance may still pay out the death benefit after a suicide.
 As a rule of thumb, if a life insurance policy is purchased within two years before the suicide, the death benefit may not be paid.
 We'll cover everything you need to know to help you understand if a life insurance company will still pay the death benefit when the cause of death is suicide.

 The insurance company may or may not pay the beneficiary of a life insurance policy in the event of a suicide depending on the circumstances, the primary factor being the existence of two clauses found in a life insurance policy: The Suicide Provision and the Incontestability Clause.

-Will Beneficiaries of a Life Insurance Policy Receive Payment if Death is Due to Suicide?
+Payment to Beneficiaries of a Life Insurance Policy if Death is Due to Suicide

 Suicide may be covered by life insurance in many cases, however, the clauses in a life insurance policy are meant to stop people from only buying a policy because they want to leave money to their family after a suicide.
 To avoid people using this as a strategy to leave money from the life insurance to their beneficiary after a planned death, there are some basic rules in place.